harnoldcodes/plugman/README.md

 # PlugMan

-A PowerShell script for automatically downloading and installing VST3 and CLAP plugins from GitHub repositories.
+A PowerShell script for automatically downloading and installing VST3, CLAP plugins, and BWPreset files from GitHub repositories.

 ## Features

 - 🔽 **Automatic Downloads**: Fetches the latest release from GitHub repositories
-- 🎛️ **Multi-Format Support**: Handles both VST3 and CLAP plugin formats
+- 🎛️ **Multi-Format Support**: Handles VST3, CLAP plugin formats, and BWPreset files
 - 📦 **ZIP Archive Support**: Extracts plugins from Windows ZIP files when direct downloads aren't available
 - 📋 **Batch Processing**: Process multiple repositories from a JSON configuration file
 - 🔄 **Smart Overwrite**: Prompts before overwriting existing plugins (or use `-Force` to skip)